 Many experimental results in JET indicate that the onset of an ITB is sensitive to the profile of the safety factor.
 Part of these observations can be explained by the dependence of the linear growth rate on the safety factor and its gradient.
-Both linear stability analysis and turbulence simulations confirm this result.
+This result is confirmed by both linear stability analysis and turbulence simulations.
 Models based on a transport reduction due to magnetic shear combined with velocity shear also reproduce the data in a satisfactory way.
 Many models fail to explain the particular role of rational surfaces.
 However two explanations are possible.
-One is based on MHD or low m,n turbulence modes generating a localised E×B shear flow.
+One is based on MHD or low m,n turbulence modes generating a localised $E \leftrightarrow B$ shear flow.
 The second explanation relies on the development of a region without any low wave number resonant surface.
 Turbulence simulations confirm the possible coexistence of several barriers.
 They also indicate that rational q surfaces play a special role.